-Now before any backlash from Android enthusiasts or how I should try Windows Mobile (not going to happen), here’s the deal…I don’t fall into this strange world of fanboyism for electronics.
+Now before any backlash from Android enthusiasts there are some great Android phones out there and you try buying a refurbished phones first or how I should try Windows Mobile (not going to happen), here’s the deal…I don’t fall into this strange world of fanboyism for electronics.
 There are people that will yell and scream about how amazing Apple or Android or whatever is and how everybody else sucks.
 To each there own I say.
 I think most platforms do a variety of things very well, and some things not so much.
 No one is perfect.
 But for my world, I’ve learned that the iPhone is where I need to be.
 Here’s why:

 - I’m ingrained in the Apple ecosystem.
 I use a Macbook Pro every day and I miss the consistency and marriage of my phone matching with my computer and software.
 Using an Android device and a Mac just don’t work nearly as well.

 - You can say what you want when you compare mobile operating systems, but in my opinion, no system is more polished, clean, and overall a pleasant user experience then iOS.
 I’ve used the Android OS and it’s just too fragmented, messy and quite honestly, I always found myself trying to get it to look and work like iOS anyway.
 Most notably I found the text messaging UI and camera UI on the Note frustratingly bad as compared to the iPhone.